Obtaining an Eye Test

 You may make an appointment with a Host Nation optician (or ‘Optiker’) of your choice.
-You should pay for sight test charges incurred but retain an itemised receipt to reclaim the cost of the eye test back from the LLP directly.
-You should do this via your Medical centre.
-It should be noted that any refund for spectacles prescribed and supplied by the Optiker should be reclaimed, if eligible, directly from DPHC (Overseas) Fwd NWE, Building 9, Catterick Barracks, BFPO 16 and not from the LLP.
+You should pay for sight test charges incurred but retain an itemised receipt to reclaim the cost of the eye test back from the LLP directly, via your Medical centre.
+It should be noted that any refund for spectacles prescribed and supplied by the Optiker should be reclaimed, if eligible, directly from DPHC (Overseas) Fwd NWE, Medical Centre (North Wing), Talbot Barracks, Sennelager, BFPO 16 and not from the LLP.

 Adults and children aged 16 or over with a family history of glaucoma or with chronic disease such as diabetes who require a sight test: